-ALGEBRA 1 CP (312) 5 Credits

-Prerequisite: None.
-Full Year

-Grades 9-12

-This college preparatory course includes a study of the language of algebra, solving linear equations and inequalities, systems of equations and inequalities, quadratic equations, fundamental operations with monomials, polynomial and radicals, factoring, graphing different types of functions, and practical word problems.
+ALGEBRA 1 CP (312) 5 Credits Prerequisite: None.
+Full Year Grades 9-12 Completion of a summer assignment is require ed for this course.
+This college preparatory course includes a study of of the language of algebra, solving linear equations and inequalities systems of equations and inequa lities quadratic equations fundamental operations and inequalities, systems of equations and inequalities, quadratic equations, fundamental operations with monomials, polynomial and radicals, factoring, graphing different types of functions, and practical word problems.
 The foundation for this study is the structure of the real number system.